Codeine: Pain

 Codeine is used to treat mild to moderate pain.
 It is commonly used to treat post-surgical dental pain.

 Weak evidence indicates that it is useful in cancer pain, but it may have increased adverse effects, especially constipation, compared to other opioids.
 The American Academy of Pediatrics does not recommend its use in children due to side effects.
 The Food and Drug Administration (FDA) lists age under 12 years old as a contraindication to use.

 Cough

 Codeine is used to relieve coughing.
 Evidence does not support its use for acute cough suppression in children.
-In Europe, it is not recommended as a cough medicine in those under 12 years of age.
+In Europe, it is not recommended as a cough medicine for those under 12 years of age.
 Some tentative evidence shows it can reduce a chronic cough in adults.

 Diarrhea

 It is used to treat diarrhea and diarrhea-predominant irritable bowel syndrome, although loperamide (which is available without a prescription for milder diarrhea), diphenoxylate, paregoric, or even laudanum are more frequently used to treat severe diarrhea.